 According to the latest findings from Juniper Research, the use of augmented reality apps is to generate $2.4 billion revenue in 2019, up from $247 million in 2014.
 Since mobile apps development is to continue its upward trend spawning a variety of businesses, retail and e-commerce are becoming the strongest adaptors of augmented reality apps to promote their products.
 The research says that the skyrocketing rise of the revenue is explained by “new heights” that augmented reality apps have reached due to software improvements and significant efficiency for businesses.
 Besides, augmented reality apps are also forecasted to overtake smartphones and tablets as the preferred AR device beyond 2019.

 Some businesses have already jumped on the trend and have experienced higher customer retention and engagement as well as revenue factors.
-Today's customers are rigid enough searching experiences tailored to their needs.
-In turn, app developers are focused on giving businesses an ability to be engaging.
-Augmented reality apps are still in their infancy as compared to other kinds of mobile apps development but seems to be highly successful ensuring new experience with "old" products.
+Today’s customers are rigid enough searching for experiences tailored to their needs.
+In turn, app developers are focused on giving businesses the ability to be engaging.
+Augmented reality apps are still in their infancy as compared to other kinds of mobile apps development but seems to be highly successful ensuring new experience with “old” products.

 When a product is launched on the market, like other new things, it becomes an object for extreme customer interest.
 A little bit later, customers’ engagement fades away, sales drop.
 There are few exceptions to the rule, even if we speak about trusted names.